 The HCI Platforms team is also responsible for implementation, maintenance, and enhancements of the complex HCI platform infrastructure and workflows, which enable routine screening of small (<1,000) to large-scale (>100,000) chemical compound libraries using image-based phenotypic assays.
 The HCI infrastructure includes several confocal and/or widefield imaging systems from 4x to 60x magnifications with high resolution objectives of up to 1.2 numerical aperture.
 Our HCI team has created numerous complex assay algorithms for rapid batch processing during large-scale HCS while also providing easy-to-use access to standard image analysis tools and workflows.
 They have also designed and implemented integrated automated microscopy systems with advanced photonics and robotics capabilities for automated use in both fixed and live-cell formats, including a robotic system enabling high-throughput multi-day time-lapse imaging experiments.

-High Throughput Screening
+High Throughput Screening and Compound Management

-High Throughput Screening (HTS) capabilities are fundamental to the drug discovery efforts of the Prebys Center.
-The facilities and expertise of the HTS team has enabled us, together with collaborators, to initiate translational research and discover the starting points for novel small molecule drug discovery.
+HTS capabilities are fundamental to the small molecule drug discovery efforts of the Prebys Center, with over 300 HTS screening campaigns successfully completed to date.
+The facilities and expertise of the HTS team enabled it to partner with investigators to conduct large chemical library screens, typically >300,000 compounds, with the goal of identifying hits or leads that represent the starting points for small molecule drug discovery programs.
 The group has developed highly advanced automation infrastructure including state-of-the-art liquid handling devices, multiple robotic integration systems as well as a diverse range of signal detection instruments.

-In vitro Pharmacology (aka Bioanalytical/DMPK)
+In vitro Pharmacology (Bioanalytical/DMPK)